XTLS/Xray-docs-next/docs/en/config/outbounds/freedom.md

 # Freedom (fragment, noises)

-Freedom is an outbound protocol used to send (normal) TCP or UDP data to any network.
+Freedom is a direct outbound protocol and usually the final endpoint for traffic: it receives TCP or UDP traffic from upstream, connects directly to the final destination, and sends and receives data.

 ::: warning
 This outbound has a default safety policy in server-side and reverse-proxy scenarios, which may block some targets.
 See `finalRules` below for how to allow them.